What conditions are the different colors of shooting lenses for?

 Usually, good quality shooting glasses come with interchangeable lenses.
 Many shooters prefer only one or two colors.
 Here are the conditions for each color:

-Grey: For bright days, rifle or pistol shooters.
+Smoke: For bright days, rifle or pistol shooters.
 Reduces light, transmits all colors at the same level.
 Does not enhance orange targets.

 Clear: Poor lighting, indoor ranges and eye protection.
 No contrast.
 An excellent safety lens when hand loading.